willstott101/GimpFormats/documentation/reference/gimpformats/GimpParasites.md

 [Show source in GimpParasites.py:46](../../../gimpformats/GimpParasites.py#L46)

-Parasites are arbitrary (meta)data strings that can be attached to a document tree item
+Parasites are arbitrary (meta)data strings that can be attached to a document tree item.

 They are used to store things like last-used plugin settings, gamma adjuetments, etc.